Tractable Metric Spaces and Magnitude Continuity: Preliminaries

 For any metric space $M$ with a metric~$d$, we consider $\fsub(M)$ to be equipped with the Hausdorff metric~$d_H$.
 This is only an extended metric, however, since the empty subset is at infinite distance from the others.
 For convenience, we will usually restrict ourselves to~$\ifsub(M)$, i.e.\ the set of all \emph{non-empty} subsets of~$M$, where the Hausdorff metric is indeed a metric.
 This does not change any discussion on continuity: since $\emptyset$ is an isolated point, any (partial) map with domain $\fsub(M)$ is continuous if and only if its restriction to~$\ifsub(M)$ is.

-Magnitude for finite subspaces can be seen as a generalization of the magnitude function.
-Let $M$ be a finite metric space with metric~$d$.
-If $M = \emptyset$, then its magnitude function is constantly~$0$.
-Otherwise, fix $a \in M$ and define the metric on $M \times \RR_{> 0}$ as follows:
+Magnitude for finite subspaces can be seen as a generalization of the magnitude function (aside from the trivial case of the empty space whose magnitude function is constantly~$0$), as we now demonstrate.